 What kind of protection is included with my move?

-Basic valuation is included for free with your move.
-It provides for coverage of lost or damaged items at $0.30 per pound.
-We also offer Additional Valuation Protection levels from $2,000 to $10,000, with or without deductibles.
+We also offer Additional Valuation for household goods that can easily be repaired or replaced.
+There are several levels of protection to choose from ranging from $1,000 to $10,000, with different deductibles.
 For protection levels over $10,000, we recommend third-party insurance MovingInsurance.com, with whom we are registered.

 Is JP Urban Moving liable to replace damaged/missing items?

-If you purchased full protection at an additional cost (Additional Valuation), we are liable to repair or replace damaged/missing items up to the level of protection less any deductibles and depreciation.
-Please note: Additional protection does not apply to moves going in or out of storage or pods.
+If you purchased Additional Valuation, we are liable to repair or replace damaged/missing items up to the level of protection less any deductibles and depreciation.
+Whether you move with us or another NYC moving company, it is important to understand is movers liability and coverage for household goods.

 We provide the most flexible estimates for moving – hourly based estimates.
 Each move is different, and surcharges will apply only as applicable for your move.